 The Type D visa requires non-EU students to apply for a year-long Residence Permit once they arrive in Portugal.
 After the year, the residency permit can be renewed for up to five years at a local AIMA office.

-Portugal Study Visa requirements
+Requirements for the Portugal Study Visa

 • A completed and signed visa application form